ArmaghanSarvar/STAT545B-Assignments/AssignmentB-1.md

 # Exercise 4: Test the Function

 Here, we aim to write a formal testing for the implemented function.
-I test the conditions that have been implemented in the functions regarding the criteria each input argument should follow.
+I test the conditions that have been implemented in the function `my_function` regarding the criteria each input argument should follow.

 ``` r
 function_testing <- test_that("Testing the implemented function", {